zammad/zammad-admin-documentation/manage/organizations/index.rst

 Organizations can be managed individually via UI, via CSV import or the API.

+Organizations can be managed by admins.
+However, in most cases agents can, too (using the :user-docs:`ticket pane </extras/organizations.html>` or organization detail page).

 .. figure:: /images/manage/organizations/general-view-of-a-busy-organization.png
    :alt: Creating and editing users directly in the Admin Panel
    :align: center
    :width: 80%

-   The simplest way to manage organizations is directly in the Admin Panel.
+   The simplest way to manage organizations is directly in the organization detail view.

 Learn more about managing organizations...